razshare/catpaw/README.md

 ```
 The building process can be configured inside the `build.yml` file.

-After building your application, you can simple run it using
+After building your application, you can simply run it using
 ```
 php dist/app.phar
 ```